Paypal Change Rate

-The game of Go or Shogi have already reached worldwide fame,and some other games, guardians of the traditional Japanese culture, are also becoming more and more appreciated internationally.
+The games of Go and Shogi have already reached worldwide fame, and other traditional Japanese games are becoming more appreciated internationally.

 Check out the Japanese games available on the main Japanese stores